C0m3b4ck/Vulntest-AI-Agent/README.md

 # Vulntest AI Agent

 An open-source, prompt-driven AI agent for automated vulnerability command execution using configurable keyword-command mappings.
-100% offline.
+Works offline, but has online functionality.
 Simple and easy to build on and customize for your own needs!

 ## Contributors
 Started on August 4th, 2025 by C0m3b4ck.